 With the “Easy Spanish Phrase Book,” you get 700 of the most important phrases in the language.
 They cover everything from ordering food, to following directions, to haggling for a souvenir.
 Not only that, the book includes a primer on Spanish grammar so you can get a better understanding of how certain words function alongside others.

-7. “Complete Spanish Grammar” (by Gilda Nissenberg)
+7. “Complete Spanish Grammar”

 We already have a beginner title in the form of Barbara Breigstein’s “Easy Spanish Step-by-step.”
 But this one has “comprehensive grammar book” written all over it.